-It is normal to feel "down in the dumps" on occasion.
-But people with major depression feel significantly sad for a prolonged period of time and have difficulty enjoying activities that they once found pleasurable.
-Depression is a mood disorder in which feelings of loss, anger, sadness, or frustration interfere with your everyday life.
-Depression can be classified as mild, moderate, or severe.
-It can occur one time or several times or it can be ongoing (lasting more than 2 years).
+It is normal to feel "down in the dumps" every so often.
+But people with major depression feel sad for a long time and lose interest in activities they used to enjoy.
+Depression occurs when feelings of loss, anger, sadness, or frustration interfere with your daily life.
+Depression can be mild, moderate, or severe.
+It can occur one time or several times, and it can last 2 years or more.

-Please note that this assessment cannot make a diagnosis, nor can it be a substitute for a thorough evaluation by your doctor or other healthcare provider.
-The assessment can only give you a sense of whether depression may be possible, based on how you answer the questions.
+Please note that this assessment cannot make a diagnosis, nor can it be a substitute for an evaluation by your health care provider.
+The assessment can only give you a sense of whether you may be depressed, based on how you answer the questions.